bdrouvot/pg_toolkit/README.md

      Warning: Keep in mind that numbering starts from 0 for both bit and byte checksum ca85 (51845) found while flipping bit 1926 (bit 6 in byte 240)

 so by flipping bit 1926 the expected checksum is returned.
 It's an indication that the corruption might be due to a bit flip at that position.
+There is only one bit different from the original block at any time.